deepclause/deepclause-sdk/README.md

     answer("Done").
 ```

 If `validate_answer` fails, Prolog backtracks and tries the second clause.
 No explicit if/else needed.
+Backtracking resets the execution state (including LLM context) to the original choice point!

 ### Recursion: Processing Lists